Alaa-Arees-PHOENIX/Dodgy-Blocks/README.md

 License:
 -----------
-Dodgy Blocks is licensed under the zlib/libpng License, for more details see the <a href = https://github.com/Alaa-Arees-PHOENIX/Dodgy-Blocks/blob/main/LICENSE>LICENSE</a>
+Dodgy Blocks' source code is licensed under the zlib/libpng License, for more details
-file in the source code's working directory.
+see the <a href = https://github.com/Alaa-Arees-PHOENIX/Dodgy-Blocks/blob/main/LICENSE>LICENSE</a> file in the source code's working directory.
+All rights reserved by Ali Ibrahim (Beyond Electric) for the game OST.

 Contact us:
 -----------